shopware/dive/README.md

 ```

 #### Setup in Shopware
-Don't forget to include D.I.V.E. in your webpack.config.js:
+Don't forget to include DIVE in your webpack.config.js:
 ```js
 const path = require('path');